Arize-ai/client_python/src/arize/_generated/api_client/docs/IntegrationsApi.md

 with arize._generated.api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = arize._generated.api_client.IntegrationsApi(api_client)
-    type = arize._generated.api_client.IntegrationType() # IntegrationType | Filter the list to a single integration type.
-Omit to list all types. (optional) space_id = 'U3BhY2U6MTIzNDU=' # str | Filter search results to a particular space ID (optional) space_name = 'my-space' # str | Case-insensitive substring filter on the space name.
+    type = arize._generated.api_client.IntegrationType() # IntegrationType | The integration type to list.
+Required - the list returns only integrations of this type. space_id = 'U3BhY2U6MTIzNDU=' # str | Filter search results to a particular space ID (optional) space_name = 'my-space' # str | Case-insensitive substring filter on the space name.
 Narrows results to resources in spaces whose name contains the given string.
 If omitted, no space name filtering is applied and all resources are returned.  (optional) name = 'production' # str | Case-insensitive substring filter on the resource name.
 Returns only resources whose name contains the given string.
 For example, `name=prod` matches \"production\", \"my-prod-dataset\", etc. If omitted, no name filtering is applied and all resources are returned.  (optional)